Hard as a Rock

-"Hard as a Rock" is a song by the Australian hard rock band AC/DC that the group released in September 1995 through Elektra Records as the first single from their 13th studio album, Ballbreaker.
+"Hard as a Rock" is a song by the Australian hard rock band AC/DC, released in September 1995 as the first single from their 13th studio album, Ballbreaker.
 The song reached number one in Finland and number four in Norway whilst entering the top 20 in Australia, New Zealand, and Sweden.
 In the United States, it became AC/DC's second number-one hit on the Billboard Album Rock Tracks chart, after "Big Gun" in 1993.

 Performances of the track have been included on three of AC/DC's live concert DVDs.
 These include No Bull (of which an audio version is found on the Australian tour edition of Stiff Upper Lip), Stiff Upper Lip Live and Live at the Circus Krone, which is featured in the Deluxe Edition of the 2009 boxset Backtracks.
 A live version recorded during the band's Stiff Upper Lip World Tour in 2001 at the Stade de France in Paris appears on the 2007 Plug Me In three-disc DVD.
 It is also featured on the 2012 film Battleship, along with "Thunderstruck".